Simple Hammered Rings

 About the Class

-The Simple Hammered Rings class is also available as part of both the Silversmithing for Beginners and the Rings course bundles.
+The Simple Hammered Rings class is also available as part of both the Beginners Jewellery Making and the Rings course bundles.
 You can choose to enrol on this class separately or on one of the course bundles and access the full series of classes.

 If you need any extra help as you work your way through the classes do join us over on The Jeweller's Bench Café group over on Facebook - the perfect place to ask for advice and to show off what you've been making.